-Before you begin, I've written a couple lessons on how to read a math table and how to use a multiplication grid.
+Before you begin, I've written a couple lessons on how to read a multiplication chart.
 If your child has problems understanding the worksheets, you may want to review those.

 Check out the links below for each set of numbers, covering zero up to 12.
 Click on each thumbnail for individual worksheets and a lesson devoted to each number set.

-You might also want to check out these printable multiplication charts for a quick reference.
+You might also want to check out the printable times tables for a quick reference.

 Once your child has mastered each individual set of multiplication facts, you can try these mixed multiplying papers.

 multiplication chart is presented in a couple different ways.
 The maze